ryandhasgit/Comedy/Dikkers/Questions 2.md

 the other is the onion radio news bits: they're a minute when read aloud, scripts are little haikus of short humor stcutrue #homework

 ---
+q: my question timing in paras

+experiment and he's not sure about three short sentences and a beat. paragraph can eb shorter or long as long as there ar beats in there try things see how they get your beats how fast htey go through

+---
+q: waste of time to do mu